lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 1. `F(idA) = idF(A)`
 2. `F(g ∘ f) = F(g) ∘ F(f)`

-Satisfying these equations is what makes the functor "preserve the structure".
+Satisfying these equations is what makes the functor "preserve the structure" of a category.

 **A notation clarification**: when you see an object named `F(X)` in `D` (as a result of the object part of a functor `F`), the object is given such a name in order to communicate the following two things about it: